tayciryahmed/tayciryahmed.github.io/_posts/2018-07-13-Building-Parallel-Corpora-Using-Cross-Lingual-Bag-Of-Words.markdown

 ![Multilingual document matching]({{site.baseurl}}/assets/images/algo2.png)

 To build bilingual corpora, I consider sequentially pairs of languages.
-Then on each pair of documents, I apply sentence alignment using the algorithm BLEUAlign [3].
+Then on each pair of documents, I apply sentence alignment using the algorithm [BLEUAlign](http://mt-archive.info/AMTA-2010-Sennrich.pdf).
 This will provide a bilingual parallel corpus for each data source relevant to a specific domain.
-These corpora are then used to train and specialize machine translation systems and using them enabled a good enhancement in BLEU score [4].
+These corpora are then used to train and specialize machine translation systems and using them enabled a good enhancement in [BLEU](https://www.aclweb.org/anthology/P02-1040) score.
 Generally, if ∆BLEU is the difference between the BLEU on a standard dataset and a specialized dataset of the general model, you should expect to gain around ∆BLEU on the specialized dataset using the augmented model.

 ## Conclusion
 The here-presented pipeline enabled the construction of a specialized bilingual corpus, that I used to enhance the performance of translation models both on standard datasets and on specialized data (financial, medical, etc.).
 Other improvements are however to be tested in the near future, including neural encoding of multilingual documents.

-## References
-[1] Catherine Kobus, Josep Maria Crego, and Jean Senellart.
-Domain control for neural machine translation.
-CoRR, abs/1612.06140, 2016.<br>
-[2] Alexis Conneau, Guillaume Lample, Marc’Aurelio Ranzato, Ludovic Denoyer, and Herve Jegou.
-Word translation without parallel data. arXiv preprint arXiv:1710.04087, 2017.<br>
-[3] Rico Sennrich and Martin Volk.
-MT-based Sentence Alignment for OCR generated Parallel Texts.
-Riga, Latvia, 2010.<br>
-[4] Kishore Papineni, Salim Roukos, Todd Ward, and Wei jing Zhu.
-Bleu: a method for automatic evaluation of machine translation. pages 311–318, 2002.<br>